azarfood/azarfood-frontend/README.md

 For the dev and preview server, Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Vazirmant and Montserrat Google Fonts.

+---

+## Private Project Notice

+This repository contains proprietary and confidential information belonging to Azarfood.
+It is not intended for public use or distribution.

+## No License Granted

+No license, express or implied, is granted to any party to use, reproduce, distribute, or create derivative works from the contents of this repository.
+All rights are reserved by Azarfood.

+## Confidentiality

+The contents of this repository are confidential and may not be shared with any third party without explicit written permission from Azarfood.

+## Disclaimer

+By accessing this repository, you acknowledge that you have been authorized to do so and agree to comply with the terms outlined above.

+## Legal Notice

+This notice is subject to change without prior notice.
+It is your responsibility to check for updates.